MatinH2004/LS_Core_Curriculum/RB_101/RB109_Assessment_Prep/code_explanation.md

 puts b
 ```

 The local variable `a` is assigned to Integer object `4`, and local variable `b` is assigned to Integer object `2` on lines 1 to 2.
 The `do..end` along side the `loop` method invocation on lines 4 to 8 defines a new block, where a new local variable `c` is assigned to Integer object `3`, and `a` is reassigned to the value referenced by `c`. `a` is now a new object and has a new value.
 Finally, we exit the loop from the `break` statement on line 7.
 On line 10, the `puts` method is called and `a` is passed in as an argument, which outputs `3`, and returns `nil`.
 Once again, the `puts` method is called again and `b` is passed in as an argument, which outputs `2` and returns `nil`.

-This problem demonstrates the concept of variable scope and reassignment.
+This problem demonstrates the concept of variable scope and pointers, because we were able to reassign local variable `a` to point to a new object within the block.

-### Example 4
+### Example 4 *

 What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?